-- > Population and demographic changes have added to the demand for housing in some regional areas, increasing competition for accommodation that has subsequently pushed up prices. - > Population ageing results in a changing population composition, with older age cohorts growing relative to young age cohorts. - More people choosing to move and stay in their regional communities increases the demand for housing, putting pressure on rental and property prices, and reducing vacancy rates - > Regional towns with burgeoning labour markets have been affected by higher rates of house price rises and a much greater housing affordability challenge. - There are significant numbers of households with low and insecure incomes across the region.
-The LGA reported having a significant population reliant upon statutory incomes, with many households recording low income according to ABS data.
-This creates an issue of affordability. - > Government policies affect the housing markets of rural and regional centres at many levels.
+- ➤ Population and demographic changes have added to the demand for housing in some regional areas, increasing competition for accommodation that has subsequently pushed up prices. - ➤ Population ageing results in a changing population composition, with older age cohorts growing relative to young age cohorts. - ➤ More people choosing to move and stay in their regional communities increases the demand for housing, putting pressure on rental and property prices, and reducing vacancy rates - > Regional towns with burgeoning labour markets have been affected by higher rates of house price rises and a much greater housing affordability challenge. - ➤ There are significant numbers of households with low and insecure incomes across the region- Central Darling for instance ranks top in the NSW State as the lowest income socioeconomic area.
+Other LGAs reported having a significant population reliant upon statutory incomes, with many households recording low income according to ABS data.
+This creates an issue of affordability. - ➤ Government policies affect the housing markets of rural and regional centres at many levels.
 Macro-economic policy settings impact finance while policies for economic stimulation and development directly shape demand.